sammy-kablammy/.config/quick_reference/bash_quick_reference.md

 to bypass an alias, prepend the command with a backslash to open a file as hex/binary, use `xxd myfile` or `xxd -b myfile` to check a checksum, do `sha256sum <filename>`
+!123 to open history number 123 (you'll need to know your history to use this)

 # symlink
 to link from one location to another (particularly useful with WSL), use `ln`